-• On December 1, 2016, the Bureau of Labor Statistics (BLS) published the first set of data.
-We will have our first complete set of occupational data in 2019 after BLS completes the third year of data collection

-After extensive testing of the mental and cognitive data elements, a new set of questions were developed, then tested by SSA to better define cognitive concepts, definitions and thresholds needed for adjudication.
-BLS will test the wide-scale collection of these new questions in the third year (production data collection) beginning in the Fall of 2017.
-If the testing were successful, the new questions would debut in the first five-year refresh cycle of data collection in FY 2018.
+- On December 1, 2016, the Bureau of Labor Statistics (BLS) published the first set of data.
+We will have our first complete set of occupational data in 2019, and BLS has completed the third year of data collection - After extensive testing of the mental and cognitive data elements, a new set of questions were developed, then tested by SSA to better define cognitive concepts, definitions and thresholds needed for adjudication.
+BLS tested the wide-scale collection of these new questions in the third year (production data collection) beginning in the Fall of 2017.
+The testing was successful and the new questions debuted in the first five-year refresh cycle of data collection in FY 2018.